Greek language: Classification

 Greek is an independent branch of the Indo-European language family.
-The ancient language most closely related to it may be ancient Macedonian, which most scholars suggest may have been a dialect of Greek itself, but is poorly attested and is difficult to conclude.
-Aside of the Macedonian question, current consensus regards Phrygian as the closest relative of Greek, since they share a number of phonological, morphological and lexical isoglosses, with some being exclusive between them; thus, scholars have proposed a Graeco-Phrygian subgroup out of which Greek and Phrygian originated.
+The ancient language most closely related to it may be Ancient Macedonian, which, by most accounts, was a distinct dialect of Greek itself, related to the Northwest Doric group.
+Aside from Ancient Macedonian, current consensus regards Phrygian as the closest relative of Greek, since they share a number of phonological, morphological and lexical isoglosses, with some being exclusive between them.
+Scholars have proposed a Graeco-Phrygian subgroup out of which Greek and Phrygian originated.

 Among living languages, some Indo-Europeanists suggest that Greek may be most closely related to Armenian (see Graeco-Armenian) or the Indo-Iranian languages (see Graeco-Aryan), but little definitive evidence has been found.
 In addition, Albanian has also been considered somewhat related to Greek and Armenian, and it has been proposed that they all form a higher-order subgroup along with other extinct languages of the ancient Balkans; this higher-order subgroup is usually termed Palaeo-Balkan, and Greek has a central position in it.